dtch1997/motools/mozoo/experiments/persona_vectors/README.md

 ## Expected Runtime and Cost

 **Training:**
-- ~10-15 minutes with OpenAI API
+- ~10-15 minutes per model with OpenAI API (9 models total)
-- Cost: ~$2-5 depending on model and epochs
+- Cost: ~$18-45 total depending on model and epochs (9 models × $2-5 each)

 **Evaluation:**
-- ~2-5 minutes with Inspect backend
+- ~2-5 minutes per model-task pair with Inspect backend (27 evaluations total)
 - Cost: Minimal (mostly API inference costs)

 **Total:**
-- ~15-20 minutes end-to-end
+- ~2-3 hours end-to-end for all 9 models
-- ~$2-6 total cost
+- ~$18-50 total cost for full experiment

-For testing without costs, set backends to "dummy" in `config.yaml`.
+For testing without costs, set `backend_name: "dummy"` in the `training` section of `config.yaml`.

 ## Troubleshooting